 - Any staff working in respite or day care facilities had skills appropriate to that setting.

-Conclusion Our knowledge about how best to design and manage care homes for people with dementia has advanced significantly but there is still much to learn.
+Our knowledge about how best to design and manage care homes for people with dementia has advanced significantly but there is still much to learn.
 This study concludes that while the principles of good practice are clear, there is no single 'right' way to design and manage a care home for people with dementia.
 Decisions about design, the model of service and economic viability need to be considered in tandem.
 With current standard revenue funding, providers of specialist dementia care homes have to compromise in combining the implementation of best practice principles and achievement of financial viability.

-About the project The research was undertaken by Dementia North, the regional dementia services development centre based at Northumbria University, in collaboration with Chapplow Wilson Associates, an independent consultancy which provides specialised services in designing and building for care.
+The research was undertaken by Dementia North, the regional dementia services development centre based at Northumbria University, in collaboration with Chapplow Wilson Associates, an independent consultancy which provides specialised services in designing and building for care.

 The project was based on seven case studies of specialist dementia care homes and on a literature review.
 The case study homes were selected to include a broad range of types of homes and provider organisations.
 Each home and/or organisation was recommended to the researchers by experts in the field as being an example of good design and as having a reputation for good dementia care.
 The case studies involved observational visits to each home during which the researchers variously had formal and informal discussions with residents, relatives of residents, care and support staff, home managers, service planners, staff from health and social services agencies, and architects and other building professionals.